byrongibson/sbt-build-script/README.md

 /lib/scripts:               Helper scripts

-/lib/submodules:            Primarily for the parent projects - h5bp/ant-build-script and h5bp/html5-boilerplate.
+/lib/submodules:            Primarily for the parent projects - [h5bp/ant-build-script][1] and [h5bp/html5-boilerplate][2].
 Used to keep the various compilers, preprocessors, and minifiers, and source code of sbt-build-script synced with the parent projects.

-/lib/tools:                 Preprocessors, compilers, minifiers, copied over from ant-build-script/tools.

 /target:                    Compiled Scala and Java sources.
 Automatically created and managed by SBT when it builds your project, no need to manually create or manage.